mahmad02/RC_Car/README.md

     set up clocks,
     exhibit an understanding of power usage,
-    control the car over the internet (IoT), allow for autonomous and controlled protions for a final circuit.
+    control the car over the internet (IoT), and allow for autonomous and controlled portions for a final circuit.

 This repository contains two main project folders: LineDetect, and FullCircuit.